Kansas vs. Indiana College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 - Pick OU: Over (146.5)

-Kansas has compiled a 4-5-0 record against the spread this season, while Indiana is 3-4-0.
-The Jayhawks are 4-5-0 and the Hoosiers are 4-3-0 in terms of hitting the over.
+Kansas has gone 4-5-0 against the spread, while Indiana's ATS record this season is 3-4-0.
+The Jayhawks are 4-5-0 and the Hoosiers are 4-3-0 in terms of going over the point total.
 The teams score 154.2 points per game, 7.7 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM